Ehviewer-Overhauled/Ehviewer/README.md

 with Material Design 3 and Dynamic Color Support

+Maintained by Tarsin Norbin aka 飛鳥澪 (asuka-mio)

+Also thanks @txyyh for her help in docs, release notes, design and 1.7.x.x maintenance

 # Download

 <a href="https://github.com/Ehviewer-Overhauled/Ehviewer/releases"><img alt="Get it on GitHub" src="art/get-it-on-github.svg" width="200px"/></a> <a href="https://github.com/Ehviewer-Overhauled/fdroid-repo"><img alt="Git it on F-Droid" src="art/get-it-on-fdroid.svg" width="200px"/></a>

-App is divided into two versions: 1.7 and 1.8 .
-Version 1.8 support Android 12 and above, also the develop mainline.
-Version 1.7 support Android 11 and below, drop down some spicetify functions for Android 12 to make app useable on lower Android System
+There are two development branches: 1.8.x.x and 1.7.x.x .
+Version 1.8 only support platform api 31 (aka Android S) and above, also the develop mainline.
+Version 1.7 should only be used on Android 11 and below, since these platforms lack native api of image decoding.

 # Screenshot